TNT-JEFFERSON/TERRENEITOR/🏎️ Prototypes and sketches/README.md

 ### Step 3:

 Here, you can see the direction mechanism mentioned in step 2 more clearly, this mechanism was supposed to work like this: The big gear moved the black piece below, making it go to either side.
 This mechanism, did not work (as you can see in the `videos` folder) because the gear wasn't strong enough to move the black piece, and another problem with this mechanism was that since we were using a dc motor instead of a servomotor it would move only to one side.
+You can also see how tall and big it has making it really heavy.

 <img src="First prototype step 3 (front view).jpeg" width="200">